JetBrains/amper/docs/src/user-guide/builtin-tech/compose-multiplatform.md

 1. Your Kotlin code is here

-Amper then automatically generates the Kotlin accessors for these resources, and you can use them in your Kotlin code:
+Kargo then automatically generates the Kotlin accessors for these resources, and you can use them in your Kotlin code:

 ```kotlin
 import my_kmp_module.generated.resources.Res